 In a crisis, it is easy to overlook continued communication with internal audiences.
 This is a big mistake.
 Don’t allow employees to get all their information from social media, which is inevitably toxic.

 Staff are critical to maintaining a company’s reputation - keep them on-side with good dispassionate information about events as they unfold.

-Provide your customer facing staff clear direction on how to respond to an enquiry about and ongoing crisis.
+Provide your customer-facing staff with clear direction on how to respond to an enquiry about an ongoing crisis.
 This can be as simple as a few pre-approved information points, or a link to an announcement on the company website.
-Your staff won't end up ambushed by a valued customer, or inadverently sharing sensitive or inaccurate information.
+Your staff won't end up ambushed by a valued customer, or inadvertently sharing sensitive or inaccurate information.